Zavattari brothers & the Tarocchi

 Mary K. Greer writes in her blog about the history of the Visconti tarot cards.
-One suggestion for the possible creator/s of these first still-existing tarot cards is the Zavattari family.
-I promised Mary to post whatever information I could find regarding the family.
+One suggestion for the possible creator/s of these first still-existing tarot cards is Zavattari brothers.
+I promised Mary to post whatever information I could find regarding the matter.
 So here’s the result.
-Not that much, really, but hopefully it will inspire more tarot history fanat enthusiasts to research into their archives and libraries.
+Not that much, really, but hopefully it will inspire other tarot history enthusiasts to research into their archives and libraries.

 “These works of art, to judge by their content, were undoubtedly conceived by Humanist scholars, while the same artists commissioned to paint portraits, frescoes or illuminated manuscripts actually realised them.
 Recurring names, well-known to art historians, are those of Marziano da Tortona, Bonifacio Bembo, Francesco Zavattari, Antonio Cicognara and Michelino da Besozzo, although scholars are not in full agreement as to which packs to attribute to which artists.” –Giordano Berti, Introduction to the Visconti Tarot Cards (Lo Scarabeo, 2002)

 So who were the Zavattari?
 Stuart Kaplan informs us: